Schitzos/kangBakso/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-# Have fun to pick pokemon and feed them till it evolve !!
+# Have fun find your customers and bakso vendors!!